mlaursen/react-md/packages/theme/README.md

 <td>Color - a color value for the provided property.</td>
 <td>Attempts to get a specific theme color based on the property provided.
 <br /><br />
-If the property is a color or "currentColor", it will be returned instead.
+If the property is a color or 'currentColor', it will be returned instead.
 <br /><br />
 NOTE: This has to be defined in variables so there aren't recursive imports.
 <br /><br />